IBHRE CCDS Exam ReviewOnline

 The Registration Fee for the online review course includes an online version of the practice exam of 384 questions, over 14 hours of online video lecture recorded from a live review course, and a set of review books.
 Upon receipt of payment, you will receive an email with log-in instructions to the web portal through which you will be able to take practice exam (maximum of 3 attempts of the exam) and access the over 14 hours of video content reviewing the exam questions.
 The lecture content was recorded from a review course held in 2017.
 Newly recorded content from our 2019 course will be available in the portal in March of 2019.
 Your access to the online review course will remain available for two exam seasons.
-Online course purchases before the exam in August 2019 will have access until the day after the exam held on August 9th.
+Online course purchases before the exam in August 2019 will have access until the day after the exam in August, 2018.

 1) To describe any and all concepts related to Basic and Applied Science and Technology in cardiac devices.